scummvm/scummvm/doc/docportal/advanced_topics/configuration_file.rst

 		ScummVM follows the XDG Base Directory Specification, so by default the configuration file is found at ``~/.config/scummvm/scummvm.ini``, but its location might vary depending on the value of the ``XDG_CONFIG_HOME`` environment variable.

-		If ScummVM was installed using Snap, the configuration file can be found at ``~/snap/scummvm/current/.config/scummvm/scummvm.ini``
+		If ScummVM was installed using Snap, the configuration file is found at ``~/snap/scummvm/current/.config/scummvm/scummvm.ini``

 		.. note::